clastix/kubectl-login/README.md

 You can start the login process any time by simply running:

 ```
-$ kubectl login --login
+$ kubectl login
 ```

 ## Contributions
-`kubectl-login` is released with Apache2 open source license.
+`kubectl-login` is released with Apache 2 open source license.
 Contributions are very welcome!